 Webcams are a fun and useful tool.
 Being able to control where they’re looking remotely, though, takes their usefulness to a whole new level.
-Whether you’re watching your pets while you’re away or allowing friends to participate in an event from the other side of the world, a web-enabled camera puts the end user in control of the experience.
+Whether you’re watching your pets while you’re away or allowing friends to participate in an event from the other side of the world, a web-enabled remote servo camera puts the end user in control of the experience.

 Put a Pi on the Web